-All eligible applicants must be located in Georgia, registered with the Georgia Secretary of State, and must have completed all requirements of any previous GCA or State of Georgia grant awarded prior to FY24.
-Previous recipients of the Cultural Facilities Grant are eligible to apply in FY24 due to the additional funds available from ARP funds awarded by the State of Georgia.
+All eligible applicants must be located in Georgia, registered with the Georgia Secretary of State, and must have completed all requirements of any previous GCA or State of Georgia grant awarded prior to FY26.
+Previous recipients of the Cultural Facilities Grant are eligible to apply in FY26.